-5.61 Access to high quality woodlands close to where people live can bring significant community benefits by providing places for recreation and learning.
+5.63 Access to high quality woodlands close to where people live can bring significant community benefits by providing places for recreation and learning.
 Despite containing Scotland's largest city, and a significant number of large settlements, the urban areas of the region hold around 8% of its woodland.
 A substantial proportion of this resource is located in urban parks, historic estates, gardens and amenity planting, and in the corridors of major rivers and the Forth and Clyde Canal.
 There is still considerable scope for more effective management and enhancement of the region's urban woodland resource.
-The priority is therefore identifying and prioritising under-managed woodlands and continuing to work with all stakeholders to unlock their potential.
+The FWS would seek to support management that can increase biodiversity, enhance habitat networks, create opportunities for recreation and enhance the green network amongst other benefits The priority is therefore identifying and prioritising under-managed woodlands and continuing to work with all stakeholders to unlock their potential.

-- 5.62 As this document is intended as a regional strategy, the spatial analysis undertaken is not suitable for identifying individual sites for planting.
-However, there is some potential within the urban area particularly in terms of vacant and derelict land for meaningful woodland expansion.
+- 5.64 As this document is intended as a regional strategy, the spatial analysis undertaken is not suitable for identifying individual sites for planting.
+It is important to recognise local sensitivities with regard to woodland planting, including the potential value of a site for biodiversity; however, there is some potential within the urban area particularly in terms of vacant and derelict land for meaningful woodland expansion.
 Similarly, ongoing regeneration projects can make a substantial contribution to the woodland component of green network development.
-Temporary greening of stalled development sites has already had some significant success in Glasgow, and appropriate use of woodland can contribute to the wider roll-out of this approach to addressing issues of blight and perception across the region. - 5.63 The region's towns also have a substantial resource of under-used amenity grassland that adds little value for communities, nature or sense of place.
-Activity could focus on converting under-used or problematic amenity grassland, to contribute to local character and habitat networks, enhancing the setting of new and existing development and addressing issues with vacant and derelict land. - 5.64 At a local level, the local authority Open Space Strategies and to their tree/canopy strategies will provide more detailed guidance for urban woodland development, in line with the principles in the Strategy.
+Temporary greening of stalled development sites has already had some significant success in Glasgow, and appropriate use of woodland can contribute to the wider roll-out of this approach to addressing issues of blight and perception across the region. - 5.65 The region's towns also have a substantial resource of under-used amenity grassland that adds little value for communities, nature or sense of place.
+Activity could focus on converting under-used or problematic amenity grassland, to contribute to local character and habitat networks, enhancing the setting of new and existing development and addressing issues with vacant and derelict land. - 5.66 At a local level, the local authority Open Space Strategies and to their tree/canopy strategies will provide more detailed guidance for urban woodland development, in line with the principles in the Strategy.